fahimhkhan/CitizenScienceTFL/README.md

 We used a pretrained model as our initial checkpoint ssd mobilenet v2.
 It can be downloaded from https://github.com/practical-learning/object-detection-on-android/releases/download/v1.0/ssd_mobilenet_v2_quantized_300x300_coco_2019_01_03.tar.gz

-Extract the .tar.gz file to a folder named pretrained_model.
+Extract the .tar.gz file to a folder named "pretrained_model".

 **5. Training the model**